-The use of DPV VR has been shown to be safe and effective for HIV-1 prevention in nonpregnant reproductive-aged women.
+The use of DPV VR has been shown to be well-tolerated for HIV-1 prevention in nonpregnant reproductive-aged women.
 Clinical data in pregnant women are limited, as pregnant women were excluded from participation in clinical trials.
-Participants who became pregnant discontinued use of the DPV VR, and since pregnancy testing was conducted at monthly visits for MTN-020 and IPM 027, overall exposure of the developing embryo to DPV was limited.32 However, limited data of DPV on pregnancy outcomes and infants are available.
+Participants who became pregnant discontinued use of the DPV VR, and since pregnancy testing was conducted at monthly visits for MTN-020 and IPM 027, overall exposure of the developing embryo to DPV was limited.39 However, limited data of DPV on pregnancy outcomes and infants are available.
 Of the 2629 women enrolled in ASPIRE, 169 became pregnant during follow-up, resulting in 179 incident pregnancies and 181 pregnancy outcomes.
 No difference in pregnancy incidence by study arm was observed (HR=0.93; 95% CI 0.68 - 1.26).
-The distribution of pregnancy outcomes was similar by study arm, and no difference was noted in the frequency or pattern of congenital anomalies or infant growth parameters by study arm.33 In IPM 027, 53 pregnancies occurred among the 1959 participants with 38 known outcomes; the proportion of participants who reported adverse pregnancy outcomes was similar between the DPV and placebo groups.12 In both IPM 027 and MTN-020, the rare congenital abnormalities reported were reported with similar frequencies between the DPV VR group and the placebo ring group.32 As of March 2018, 22 pregnancies were reported in the DREAM study and 53 on the HOPE study; while less than 50% of the pregnancy outcomes are available, no new safety signals were found and no congenital anomalies were reported in the available data.32
+The distribution of pregnancy outcomes was similar by study arm, and no difference was noted in the frequency or pattern of congenital anomalies or infant growth parameters by study arm.
+40 In IPM 027, 53 pregnancies occurred among the 1959 participants with 38 known outcomes; the proportion of participants who reported adverse pregnancy outcomes was similar between the DPV and placebo groups.
+13 In both IPM 027 and MTN-020, the rare congenital abnormalities reported were reported with similar frequencies between the DPV VR group and the placebo ring group.39 No safety signals were found and no congenital anomalies or birth defects were observed in any of the 70 pregnancies that occurred among HOPE participants who may have used the ring early on in their pregnancy prior to discovery of the pregnancy and subsequent product use discontinuation.41 Similarly, no safety signals were found in respect of pregnancy outcomes among DREAM participants who may have used the ring early on in their pregnancy prior to discovery of the pregnancy, and subsequent product use discontinuation.
+One congenital umbilical hernia was reported in the infant of a participant who became pregnant during the clinical trial.
+The congenital umbilical hernia was considered resolved after a duration of 102 days during follow up of the infant.38